As an Amazon Associate I earn from qualifying purchases.

 I also have another section on this site called Simple Meals.
 These meals are “recipes” that don’t really require any measurements because they are so simple and easy to make.
-You can add the ingredients in any amounts you prefer.
+You can add the ingredients in any amount you prefer.

-I thought with this series of pita pizza recipes, I would combine the two so you can see that you don’t even really need to measure with some thing.
+I thought with this series of pita pizza recipes, I would combine the two so you can see that you don’t even really need to measure with some things.
 You can’t get much easier or faster than that!

 The nice thing about this pizza and the three that will follow are that they freeze really well.
 So you will also find these in my Freezer Meals section because these are so crazy easy to prep for the freezer!

 In fact, if you’d like to see just how easy this is, click play on this video to see the recipe in action!